TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: command-line-tool, command-line-usage, home-path, jsdoc-api, table-layout, test-value.
-A copy of the source code may be downloaded from https://github.com/75lb/command-line-tool.git (command-line-tool), https://github.com/75lb/command-line-usage.git (command-line-usage), https://github.com/75lb/home-path.git (home-path), https://github.com/jsdoc2md/jsdoc-api.git (jsdoc-api), https://github.com/75lb/table-layout.git (table-layout), https://github.com/75lb/test-value.git (test-value).
+The following software may be included in this product: command-line-tool, command-line-usage, jsdoc-api, test-value.
+A copy of the source code may be downloaded from https://github.com/75lb/command-line-tool.git (command-line-tool), https://github.com/75lb/command-line-usage.git (command-line-usage), https://github.com/jsdoc2md/jsdoc-api.git (jsdoc-api), https://github.com/75lb/test-value.git (test-value).
 This software contains the following license and notice below:

 The MIT License (MIT)